-We had a super fun visit from a group of local moms that meet each week.
-They brought their infants and toddlers and sang songs, read a Christmas story, taught us dance moves from the Nutcracker ballet and provided a marshmallow snowman craft.
+We had a visit from a group of local moms that meet each week to take their kids on outings and socialize together.
+They believe in getting on a child's level and interacting with them.
+We enjoyed the actions with the story "The House That Santa Built", moving along with the Christmas Freeze Dance, and an edible marshmallow snowman craft.
 They surprised us with gifts for the children of our students stashed around the Christmas tree.
 We wrapped up the activity with donuts and milk.
 Thanks so much to Annalece Misiego for organizing the visit and to Mom Club!

 Crafts are a fun way to express our creativity, create some inexpensive decorations, learn new skills and spend quality time with family and friends.
 Sharon and Cindy prepared all the materials for Frosty the Snowman Top Hat Table Centerpieces and Popsicle Stick Christmas Tree Ornaments.
 Students enjoyed the opportunity to take a break from studies and try something new.
 We sure do appreciate all the work Sharon and Cindy put into our craft activities!